MischaU8/yumyum/extruding/extrude-with-a-twist_Azq-Z3VUrcA.md

-the sweep icon in the lower right corner of the UI click the line curve then use the twist attribute add this workflow to your toolkit for future use oh look at the time
+the sweep icon in the lower right corner of the UI click the line curve then use the twist attribute add this workflow to your toolkit for future use